 The witch world is changed to Lunaverse.
 I actually like the dub’s name more again.

 Doremi says triumphantly that Hazuki is the first ranked student in their class.
-Majo Rika bursts her bubble by pointing out that Doremi’s the last.
-In the dub, Dorie proclaims that they should have a half-price sale and Petina says no. Again, I actually like the dub’s change because Doremi’s line there seems out of place and weird.
-Why is is she bragging that Hazuki is smart?
+Majorika bursts her bubble by pointing out that Doremi’s the last.
+In the dub, Dorie proclaims that they should have a half-price sale and Patina shoots her down.

-The girls huddle and whisper that the shop’s out of fashion, making Majo Rika furious.
-In the dub, the girls huddle and mutter, making Petina yell out to be quiet….they’re quietly whispering in a huddle, and you can’t make out what they’re saying.
+The girls huddle and whisper that the shop’s out of fashion, making Majorika furious.
+In the dub, the girls huddle and mutter, making Patina yell out to be quiet….they’re quietly whispering in a huddle, and you can’t make out what they’re saying.
 Why is she getting so pissed about their volume?

 Text is erased from the paint cans.

-Lala then continues and says she agrees that the shop it out of fashion, so she’ll allow them to fix it up, and Doremi breathes a sigh of relief.
+Lala then continues and says she agrees that the shop is out of fashion, so she’ll allow them to fix it up.
+Doremi breathes a sigh of relief.
 In the dub, Lorelai continues that Patina is more into the old-school creepy type of witch and Dorie agrees.